 Hundreds of lakes sprinkle the Central Highlands, waterfalls pour magnificently over the edge of the Great Western Tiers, and elaborate limestone caves puncture the earth around Mole Creek.
 Park rangers conduct tours through Marakoopa Cave at Mole Creek, or brace yourself for a spelunking trip with Wild Cave Tours.
 Above ground, head for the heights of Quamby Bluff for vast views across northern Tasmania.
 The return walk to the summit takes about 5hr.
 Or set aside a day for the 10km return walk into Meander Falls, which often freeze in winter.

-Where coaching inns were once the watering holes of choice through the Heartlands, whisky distilleries are today just as prevalent.
+Where coaching inns were once the watering holes of choice through this region, whisky distilleries are today just as prevalent.
 Visit a working whisky village in a restored historical estate at Lark Distillerty at Pontville.
 Or step into the grandeur of a transformed coaching inn at Old Kempton Distillery.
 Other malt marvels can be found at Adams Distillery in Perth, Launceston Distillery near Evandale and Belgrove Distillery in Kempton.

 Hunt for treasures

-Befitting its storied past, the Heartlands is a treasure trove for antique lovers and keen shoppers.
+Befitting its storied past, central Tasmania is a treasure trove for antique lovers and keen shoppers.
 Antique stores dot the heritage streetscapes of towns including Oatlands (don't miss the Jardin Room), Campbell Town and Evandale.
 Book lovers, meanwhile, are drawn to Campbell Town’s secondhand bookshops, among them the Book Cellar, located beneath a former coaching inn.
 The cellar was once used as the cells for convicts who built the town's Red Bridge.
 Find more about antique shopping here.